aaradhyajajoo/Custom-Package-Registry/README.md

  where URL_FILE is the absolute location of a file consisting of an ASCII-encoded newline-delimited set of URLs This invocation produces NDJSON output.
 Each row includes the fields: “URL”, “NetScore”, “RampUp”, “Correctness”, “BusFactor”, “ResponsiveMaintainer”, and “License

- ## Part 2
+ ## Project Part 2

  ### Introduction
- ACME Corporation is continuing to expand its Node.js footprint.ACME Corporation would like your team at BSS to develop a custom registry for their npm modules.
-Our system will be accessible via a web browser interface that is compliant with the Americans with Disabilities Act (ADA)3.
-Our system will be accessible via a REST-ful API.
-For scalability reasons our system is deployed on Google Cloud Platform (GCP) using Google App Engine.
+ ACME Corporation is continuing to expand its Node.js footprint.
+ACME Corporation would like your team at BSS to develop a custom registry for their npm modules.

 ### Baseline Requirements
 - Upload, update, rate, and download individual packages.